2. Register for an IP address

 Attempting to use a device on the network with an unregistered or "borrowed" IP address is strictly prohibited.
 Deliberate violations will result in a permanent ban of that device from the network.

-Computers running Microsoft Windows 95, 98, SE, ME, NT, or 2000 may not be directly connected to the Earth Sciences network.
+Computers running Microsoft Windows versions prior to Windows Vista may not be directly connected to the Earth Sciences network.
 All of these older versions of Windows contain serious security holes that will never be fixed because Microsoft has ceased supporting them.
-Windows XP will also be banned beginning in April, 2014, when Microsoft ceases support for it.
 Either upgrade old Windows versions to at least Windows 7, or consult with the School network administrator about purchasing an inexpensive hardware firewall to isolate the older Windows computer and protect it from hackers.

-Due to restrictions in our workstation support contract and new directives to encrypt all workstations used for Stanford business, Stanford-owned Windows PCs must run either Windows 7 Enterprise or Ultimate editions or Windows 8 Professional or Enterprise editions and Stanford-owned Macintosh PCs must run Mac OS X version 10.7 or later.
-Other operating system versions are still acceptable for personally owned computers, but that may change.
+Due to restrictions in our workstation support contract and new directives to encrypt all workstations used for Stanford business, Stanford-owned Windows PCs must run either Windows 7 Enterprise or Ultimate editions, Windows 8 Professional or Enterprise editions, or Windows 10 Enterprise or Education editions, and Stanford-owned Macintosh PCs must run Mac OS X version 10.9 or later.
+Other operating system versions are still acceptable for personally owned computers that do not access Stanford high risk data.

 Your computer or other device must be configured to use Dynamic Host Configuration Protocol (DHCP) to acquire its network address.
 This is the default configuration for all modern devices.
 If your device cannot use DHCP, contact the network manager for manual configuration information.